 Today, that we would respond and come.
 That we would grow in our faith and obedience, and grow in our knowledge of His Truth.
 Today, that we would be convinced we are His, chosen and kept by His Covenant, Corroborated not by who we are or what we have done, but by His Compassion that brought us out of the bondage of sin.

 “The Lord did not set His love on you nor choose you because you were more in number than any of the peoples, for you were the fewest of all peoples, 8 but because the Lord loved you and kept the oath which He swore to your forefathers, the Lord brought you out by a mighty hand and redeemed you from the house of slavery, from the hand of Pharaoh king of Egypt.
 9 Know therefore that the Lord your God, He is God, the faithful God, who keeps His covenant and His lovingkindness to a thousandth generation with those who love Him and keep His commandments;” (Deuteronomy 7:7-9).

 May we never be like King Jehoahaz of Israel and his followers, only entreating His favor in our times of desperate need.
 It is unbearable to think that we would experience such grace and compassion and then have it said of us, “Nevertheless they did not turn away from the sins… but walked in them,” (13:6).

-Today as we close, let’s consider the commentary on His Covenant Corroborated by His Compassion from His Holy Word, repeatedly revealed through His Concern, Capability, Care, Character, Choosing, Control and Constancy, and in such contrast to the “Nevertheless” analysis of the northern kingdom:
+Today as we close, let’s consider the contrast in the “Nevertheless“ of our Compassionate God, depicted in His Holy Word regarding His Covenant Corroborated by His Compassion, repeatedly revealed through His Concern, Capability, Care, Character, Choosing, Control and Constancy.
+Today let us contemplate the unimaginable wonder of His “Nevertheless“ toward us.